Adrian Untermyer

 Untermyer holds a Juris Doctor from the University of Colorado Law School, where he served on the Law Review as Casenote and Comment Editor, and clerked for Chief United States Bankruptcy Judge Margaret Cangilos-Ruiz following graduation.
 In addition to his law degree, Untermyer holds a Master of Public Administration from New York University’s Wagner School of Public Service and a Bachelor of Arts in Metropolitan Studies from the University’s College of Arts and Science, where he studied under Carol Krinsky and Mosette Broderick.

-Untermyer currently serves on the boards of the Woodlawn Cemetery Conservancy and the New York Preservation Archive Project, and is a founding member of the Friends of George McAneny.
-He is also an accomplished keyboard player, and has appeared in Europe, Canada, and the Caribbean
+Untermyer currently serves as Vice-Chair and Treasurer of the Woodlawn Cemetery Conservancy, a Trustee of the Historical Society of the New York Courts, and a Director of the New York Preservation Archive Project.
+He is a founding member of the Friends of George McAneny and is also an accomplished keyboard player who has appeared in Europe, Canada, and the Caribbean.

 The New York Times, 2016